dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: The situation statement lacks details on the financial impacts of the problem.
 Including financial impacts in the statement is crucial as it aids in conducting a cost-benefit analysis later, which is essential for informed decision-making.

 Question: In the context of business analysis, why is it important to seek agreement on the situation statement from stakeholder groups who do not have decision-making authority?
-A: Business Analysts need to establish and maintain relationships with them.
+A: Business Analysts need to establish and maintain relationships with them for future work.
-B: It ensures that the essence of the current situation is captured, guiding subsequent work in assessing the business need.
+B: It ensures a comprehensive and accurate understanding of the current situation.
 C: All stakeholders will be consulted for the situation.
+This will help in getting the right solution.
 D: All stakeholders will be informed about the situation.
 Answer: B
 Explanation: Gaining agreement on the situation statement from all stakeholder groups, including those without decision-making authority, is essential because it ensures a comprehensive and accurate understanding of the current situation.
 This inclusivity is crucial for accurately defining the situation and effectively guiding the subsequent assessment of the business need.

 Question: As a Business Analyst, you've received approval for a situation statement and are now developing high-level organizational needs as part of a project's rationale.
 You're employing root cause analysis techniques to identify the correct problem to address.
 However, senior management disagrees with your approach.
 What could be the reason for their disagreement?
-A: Root cause analysis is not required for the approved situation statement.
+A: Root cause analysis is not required for the approved situation statement as it is already approved
-B: Business Analyst is not responsible to involve in root cause analysis.
+B: Business Analyst is not responsible to involve in root cause analysis as it is a project manager's responsibility.
 C: Organizational goals and objectives are not reviewed before root cause analysis.
 D: You need to write goals and objectives first to help in root cause analysis.
 Answer: C